Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/about.md

 - trying to remember which directory yesterday's data is in
 - answering support requests at 2 A.M. ("Why doesn't it work on my machine?")

-Couldn't we just do these things in the browser?
+Couldn't we just do this in the browser?
 That would be nice.

 <br>